 - The Core Issue: Perfectionism

 - tendency to make something complex and convoluted; self-sabotage

 - A tendency to make things complicated and difficult creates a need to procrastinate.
 For releasing the cellular effects of too much adrenaline.

-Indian Root is included in the following practitioner kits:
+Indian Root is part of the following series or practitioner kits: